awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-alexa-skills-kit.md

 ## Step 3: Use ASK CLI Commands to Create a Refresh Token<a name="tutorials-alexa-skills-kit-token"></a>

-AWS CodePipeline uses a refresh token based on the client ID and secret in your Amazon developer account to authorize actions it performs on your behalf\.
+CodePipeline uses a refresh token based on the client ID and secret in your Amazon developer account to authorize actions it performs on your behalf\.
 In this section, you use the ASK CLI to create the token\.
 You use these credentials when you use the **Create Pipeline** wizard\.

 **To create a refresh token with your Amazon developer account credentials**